 Consultations between the Managing Board and the Vereniging ‘Het Concertgebouworchest’

 Coordination meetings between the Managing Board and the Verenigingsbestuur (VB) in its entirety are held at least once a quarter in which day-to-day activities are reviewed, and important policy changes and plans discussed.
 Various managers are asked to join these meetings depending on the points on the agenda.

 In addition, consultations are held very regularly between the chair of the VB and the Managing Director.
 Consultations are also held between the VB delegations and the Director of Operations and the HR Manager at regular intervals.

-The VB is currently made up of six orchestra members and two staff members:
+The VB is currently made up of seven orchestra members and one staff member:

 - Karlijn Riedijk, secretary

 - Coraline Groen

 The task of the Artistic Consultations entity is to formulate artistic policy in the broadest sense, on behalf of and under the ultimate responsibility of the Board of the Foundation.
 Artistic Consultations is a committee made up of the chief conductor, the Board chair, the Artistic Director and the Artistic Committee.

 The Stichting Koninklijk Concertgebouworkest is an independent foundation based at Gabriël Metsustraat 16, Amsterdam, and is registered with the Chamber of Commerce under the number 41199917.

 The Stichting Koninklijk Concertgebouworkest endorses the Cultural Governance Code.